Aaron98990/ways-of-the-game/handball.md

 - The ball would not have gone past the defender if no hand/arm touch.
 [No handball.](https://youtu.be/SVhpgEAndsw?feature=shared&t=68) /
 - The ball would have passed the defender if the hand/arm had not interfered.
 [Handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=421) / [Handball.](https://www.youtube.com/shorts/_6hqiU4lqPM)
 - Signicant touch before handball from self [No handball.](https://youtu.be/cZWIH6cdTPo?feature=shared&t=346) / [No handball](https://youtu.be/pmcs39I2j1k?feature=shared&t=663)
+- Ball off the thigh is not significant contact

 Forgivness category: A defender deliberately clearing or deliberately saving the ball into their own hand/arm in any case or into a team-mate's hand/arm only when the ball is played away from the goal is not unnaturally bigger (even when their arms are above their head or away from the body).
 - Not handball.
 The defender deliberately clears the ball into their own hand/arm.
 [Example 1.](https://youtu.be/_R9lyEyU5mo?feature=shared&t=460) / [Example 2.](https://www.tiktok.com/@refsneedlovetoo/video/7261667124119309614) / [Example 3.](https://youtu.be/pDhRUUha6B0?feature=shared&t=153) / [Example 4 - Deliberate play but slipped](https://youtu.be/pDhRUUha6B0?feature=shared&t=167)